shaw5lee/Resources/Programming/README.md

 We have been using x86_64 intel assmebly.
 - On x86, a word is 16 bits (as opposed to ARM where a word is 32 bits).
 - It is a 64-bit version, so registers can go up to RAX (quadword / 64 bits) and there are the additional registers r8-r16.
+  - Must use REX prefix for many of these operations
+    - Uses 64 bits instead of the default 32 bits
+    - doing so prevents usage within the intruction of the high-byte part: ah, bh, ch, dh

 #### Registers